gasparka/thesis/docs/2_pyha.rst

 =========================

 This chapter introduces the main contribution of this thesis, Pyha - a tool to design digital hardware in Python.

-Pyha proposes to program hardware in the same way as software; much of this chapter is focused on showing differences between hardware and software constructs.

 The fist half of the chapter demonstrates how basic hardware constructs can be defined, using Pyha.

-The second half introduce the fixed-point type and provides use-cases on designing with Pyha.
+Follows the introduction to fixed-point type.
 All the examples presented in this chapter can be found online HERE, including all the Python sources, unit-tests, VHDL conversion files and Quartus project for synthesis.